FZJ-INM1-BDA/siibra-explorer/docs/usage/connectivity.md

-# Exploring connectivity
+# Exploring a connectivity matrix for the selected brain parcellation

-Powered by <https://github.com/FZJ-INM1-BDA/HBP-connectivity-component>, the interactive atlas viewer allows the exploration of connectivity of parcellation regions, based on datasets curated in HBP Knowledge Graph.
+Via the <https://github.com/FZJ-INM1-BDA/HBP-connectivity-component>, the interactive atlas viewer allows interactive exploration of a connectivity matrix, that is defined for the currently selected brain parcellation and available from the HBP Knowledge Graph.

-Currently, connectivity data is explorable for the parcellation `JuBrain Cytoarchitectonic Atlas`, which is available in template spaces `MNI Colin 27` and `ICBM 2009c Nonlinear Asymmetric`.

-## Getting started
+As of now, this function is only available for the `JuBrain Cytoarchitectonic Atlas.

+## Launching the connectivity browser

-- Select parcellation `JuBrain Cytoarchitectonic Atlas` and click on a region to bring up a context-specific menu
+- Select the `JuBrain Cytoarchitectonic Atlas` from the list of parcellations (available for  the `MNI Colin 27` and `ICBM 2009c Nonlinear Asymmetric` templates), and click on any brain region to bring up its context menu.

    [![](images/region_menu_with_connectivity.png)](images/region_menu_with_connectivity.png)

-- Click the `Connectivity` button, available datasets for connectivity will be displayed
+- Select `Connectivity` to select one of the available connecitivty matrices.
+Note that this list will be growing in the near future, to inlude connectivity information from different sources.

    [![](images/connectivity_dataset_menu.png)](images/connectivity_dataset_menu.png)

-- Click on a dataset (e.g. `1000 Brain Study - DTI connectivity`) to explore the connectivity data associated with it.

 ## Working with connectivity data